 This is a list of some resources we have found valuable and think you might, too.
 It’s a selection of our favorites rather than an attempt to include everything.
 The resources extend from quantitative tools like ours to long-form research and academic papers.
 This list, like our website, is probably more useful for investors rather than anyone looking for particularly technical resources.
-We do not have partnerships with any of these organizations, nor were we paid to include anything on the list.
+We were not paid to include anything on the list – the only organizations we have formal partnerships with are listed on our sponsors page.
 This list is subjective and not intended to be complete or exhaustive.

-Indexes: Bletchley Indexes, Smith + Crown, CRIX, Bitwise Hold 10
+Indexes: Bletchley Indexes, Smith + Crown, CRIX, Bitwise Hold 10, MVIS

-Tools and dataviz: Sifrdata, Correlations, MapOfCoins, CryptoMaps, Bitcoin Volatility Index
+Tools and dataviz: Sifrdata, Correlations, MapOfCoins, CryptoMaps, Bitcoin Volatility Index, Crypto Voices, Transactionfee.info, Flipside Crypto

-Blogs: Willy Woo, Ari Paul, Matt Levine, Elaine Ou, Chris Burniske, Token Economy, Preston Byrne, Tuur Demeester
+Blogs: Willy Woo, Ari Paul, Matt Levine, Elaine Ou, Chris Burniske, Preston Byrne, Tuur Demeester, Unhashed

-Research: Ark Invest, Grayscale, Coindesk, Smith + Crown, Ledger
+Research: Ark Invest, Grayscale, Coindesk, Smith + Crown, Ledger, Cambridge Center for Alternative Finance

 Advocacy: Coin Center